-- 1) Ensure the physical and emotional safety of the student if the student faces danger by returning to the family, (family abuse) an alternative living arrangement must be made.
-Social Welfare Services may be contacted. - 2) Assess and provide appropriate medical care.
-When/if it is safe and appropriate to do so, arrange a meeting with parents, including the Headmaster, if appropriate, in a timely fashion of the abuse being disclosed. - 3) At the time of the meeting, the School may refer the child for counselling and support, via a school-approved mental health professional. - 4) Following a report from the appropriate mental health professional, the case will be reviewed to see whether the student is fit to return to an academic environment and whether the relevant social welfare services should be notified. - 5) Only the DSL/DDSL can arrange a Parents Meeting (if deemed appropriate) - The School Counsellor may collaborate with the outside professional/health services in providing support for the child in the school environment. - All reports or other actions must be kept confidential. - Each incident of possible abuse should constitute a separate referral.
+- 1) Ensure the physical and emotional safety of the student.
+If the student faces danger by returning to the family, (family abuse only) an alternative living arrangement must be made.
+Social Welfare Services will be contacted. - 2) Assess and provide appropriate medical care. - 3) When/if it is safe and appropriate to do so, arrange a meeting with parents, including the Headmaster, if appropriate, in a timely fashion of the abuse being disclosed. - 4) At the time of the Parents meeting, the School may refer the child for counselling and support, via a school-approved mental health professional. - 5) Following a report from the appropriate mental health professional (if a referral has been made), the case will be reviewed to see whether the student is fit to return to an academic environment and whether the relevant social welfare services should be notified (if not already contacted). - 6) Only the DSL/DDSL can arrange a Parents Meeting (if deemed appropriate) - The School Counsellor may collaborate with the outside professional/health services in providing support for the child in the school environment. - All reports or other actions must be kept confidential. - Each incident of possible abuse should constitute a separate referral.